Eric Brown (pilot): Brown's first encounters with jet flight

-Brown's first encounter with helicopters
+Helicopters

 In February 1945, Brown learned that the Aerodynamics Flight had been allocated three Sikorsky R-4B Hoverfly/Gadfly helicopters.
-He had never seen one of these tail-rotor machines, so a trip to Farnborough was arranged and Brown had a short flight as a passenger in one.
+He had never seen one of these machines, so a trip to Farnborough was arranged and Brown had a short flight as a passenger in one.
 A few days later, Brown and Martindale were sent to RAF Speke to collect two new R-4Bs.

-On arrival, they found the American mechanics assembling the machines, and when Brown asked the Master Sergeant in charge about himself and Martindale being taught to fly them, he was handed a "large orange-coloured booklet" with the retort; "Whaddya mean, bud? – Here's your instructor".
+On arrival, they found the American mechanics assembling the machines, and when Brown asked the master sergeant in charge about himself and Martindale being taught to fly them, he was handed a "large orange-coloured booklet" with the retort; "Whaddya mean, bud? – Here's your instructor".
 Brown and Martindale examined the booklet and after several practice attempts at hovering and controlling the craft, followed by a stiff drink, they set off for Farnborough.
 Brown and Martindale managed the trip safely, if raggedly, in formation, although sometimes as much as a couple of miles apart.

-On 4 April, Brown added another "first" to his logbook when engaged in trials in relation to the flexible deck concept with HMS Pretoria Castle, in which he was supposed to make a number of landing approaches to the escort carrier in a Bell Airacobra, which had coincidentally been modified with a tail hook.
+On 4 April, Brown added another "first" to his logbook when engaged in trials in relation to the flexible deck concept with HMS Pretoria Castle, in which he was supposed to make landing approaches to the escort carrier in a Bell Airacobra, which had been modified with a tail hook.
 During one of these passes, Brown declared an emergency and was given permission to make a deck landing; a ruse which had previously been agreed with the carrier's captain, Caspar John.
 Although the landing was achieved without difficulty, the long take off run required for the Airacobra meant that even with the ship steaming at full speed, there was little margin of error.
 This was the first carrier landing and take off for any aircraft with a tricycle undercarriage.